-Haskell Indian Nations University’s plumbing requires the water main for the entire campus to be turned off when working on a single building’s plumbing.
+Haskell Indian Nations University’s plumbing can necessitate the water main for the entire campus to be turned off when working on a single building’s plumbing.
 This weekend, attempts to fix plumbing in Navarre Hall required a projected two hour window for repairs.
-The reality was that campus water was shut off until 12 pm., 3 hours past the 7 am – 9 am window.
+The reality was that campus water was shut off until 12 pm — 3 hours past the 7 am – 9 am window.

 What worried students the most was their inability to shower, and after the first few visits, not having access to a clean toilet.
 Students were actively checking water taps to see if the water had been restored.
 It was a literal relief for some when they were.